-1. Click the Archive folder Browse... button.

-- 2. Navigate to the folder where you want the CEL files saved or click New Folder to create a new Archive folder. - 3.
+- 1. Click the Archive folder Browse... button. - An Explorer window appears. - 2.
+Navigate to the folder where you want the CEL files saved or click New Folder to create a new Archive folder. - 3.
 Click Select Folder.

 Your Archive folder path is displayed.